-From our offices in Hong Kong, Mumbai, and Singapore, we provide resources and events for decision makers like you in this complex region.
+From our offices in Hong Kong and Singapore, we provide resources and events for decision makers like you in this complex region.
 Our members in Asia can access an array of information and content on corporate leadership, economy and business environment, and human capital.
 Executives from member companies benefit from The Conference Board’s global and Asia-specific research and reports, an indispensable webcast program (live and on demand), complimentary entry to senior executive briefings, direct access to world-renowned subject-matter experts, eligibility to join Asia and Emerging Markets peer learning groups, and unlimited support from the Ask TCB business information service.

 The bottom line?
 The Conference Board tracks economic developments and business trends in the region and abroad so you have the tools you need to navigate them successfully.

 The mission of the Council is to provide its members, who are leaders in the areas of talent management, leadership development and organization effectiveness, with a forum for sharing best practices and actionable ideas.

 The Council provides senior supply chain decision makers in emerging markets with a network of professional peers who meet regularly to exchange ideas, best practices, and innovations related to the supply chain and logistics functions.

 The Council provides senior financial executives of member organizations with the opportunity for select peer discussions on broad issues of corporate strategy, risk management and governance.